olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

           * Preparation of |ψ⟩ will be problem specific.
 For instance, it can be initialized as an equal super postion of |0⟩ and |1⟩, or some other complex state built from a series of gates.
       * This step is important because we want the ancilla qubits to be in a state capable of representing multiple outcomes simultaneously and the target state ∣ψ⟩ needs to be prepared such that we can derive the phase value by the end.
 3. ***Hadamard Transformation***
-      * Apply a Hadamard tranformation (i.e., using Hadamard gates in our circuit) to the ancilla qubits in the ancilla register; thereby, putting the ancilla qubits in a superpostion representing all possibilties of our quantum system.
+      * Apply a Hadamard tranformation (i.e., using Hadamard gates in our circuit) to the ancilla qubits in the ancilla register; thereby, putting the ancilla qubits in a superpostion representing all possibilties of our quantum system (which makes all possibilities have equal probability).
       * This step essentially enables quantum parallelism since our initial state can now capture multiple simultaneous outcomes.
       * Additionally, by placing the ancilla register in a superposition of states, we are enabling the ancilla register to interact with ∣ψ⟩ in such a way that useful information about the phase of ∣ψ⟩ can be obtained through interference later on.
 4. ***Controlled Unitaries***